8+ Tasty Food Delivery Trends to consider while building Custom MVP App

 - Letting customers see dishes in front of them to help them decide which meal to order;

-- Creating funny filters so customers can take selfies of food floating into their mouth, or turning customers into food.
+- Creating funny filters so customers can take selfies of food floating into their mouths, or turning customers into food.
 This can help raise brand awareness and promote a business via social media marketing channels;

 Think about whether you can use AR and VR to promote your food delivery business, whether to amplify your brand or showcase the different dishes that you sell.